matwerber1/goldenmate_orion_1000/.amazonq/rules/track_implementation.md

 - When a python file is created or modified as part of an implementation phase, create or update an alphabetical list of affected files in that specific phase's section of the implementation status file.

 - when beginning or resuming work on a phase from the implementation plan, review the project plan (project_plan.md)

+- if pytest or any pytest-related dependencies are missing from the project, use uv to add them